Yoga & Wellness Retreat:

-Join us for an exciting, fun-filled, rejuvenating Retreat and Adventure to the beautiful Dominican Republic.
+Join us for an exciting, fun-filled, rejuvenating, and family-friendly Retreat and Adventure to the beautiful Dominican Republic.
 Build your own schedule, play with wild abandon, and create connections with old and new friends as we exit our quarantine cocoons and begin exploring again.

 Oct.
 9, 2021 – Oct.
 16, 2021